BCLLQi/DCAG/README.md

 DCAGGCN is validated using the following publicly available datasets:

-- **PHM2012**: A dataset commonly used for bearing RUL prediction research.
+- **PHM2012**: This is the dataset used for the PHM IEEE 2012 Data Challenge.
-- **XJTU-SY**: Another popular dataset for evaluating bearing degradation models.
+- **XJTU-SY**: XJTU-SY bearing datasets are provided by the Institute of Design Science and Basic Component at Xi’an Jiaotong University (XJTU), Shaanxi, P.R.
+China and the Changxing Sumyoung Technology Co., Ltd. (SY), Zhejiang, P.R.
+China.

 Detailed instructions on how to download and preprocess these datasets will be provided in the project documentation.